 The Number ONE skin condition is DEHYDRATION.

-We are almost universally dehydrated - despite spending more money on skincare than ever before.
-The skin is constantly robbed of moisture by surrounding elements be it weather/dry office environments/central heating/air conditioning/travelling - and that's without factoring in lifestyle - diet/sunbathing/smoking etc.
+We are almost universally dehydrated – despite spending more money on skincare than ever before.
+The skin is constantly deprived of moisture by surrounding elements be it weather/dry office environments/central heating/air conditioning/travelling – and that’s without factoring in lifestyle – diet/sunbathing/smoking etc.

-A good toner (lotion) will act as a humectant - attracting moisture from the air and trapping it in the top layers of the skin.
-And I mean toner - not just a water spray.
-The body is not capable of absorbing water on its own - if it did we would swell up and drown in the bath.
+A good toner (lotion) can act as a humectant – attracting moisture from the air and trapping it in the top layers of the skin.
+And I mean toner – not just a water spray.
+The body is not capable of absorbing water on its own – if it did we would swell up and drown in the bath.

 Try taking that bottle/tin of water and spray your arm – watch it drip away.
 A tin of water is refreshing but nothing more – and will actually dehydrate your skin further as the moisture in the air attracts the moisture on your skin – and pulls it away from you.

 What you’re looking for is mists that contain things like hyaluronic acid and glycerin.
 They calm the skin, absorb nicely and act as a conductor for the products that follow.
 Usually serums..

 As mentioned above a good toner will help in the absorption of products put on top of it – and has the added bonus of saving you money as you will need half the amount (in my experience) of serums/gels/creams that you would normally use.